 - If you need to add more solder, put it on the tip of the iron and add it to the edge

 - You can get rid of excess solder by ‘flicking’ it off sharply.
 Be careful though, it will burn where it lands!

 You can always practice on small scrap pieces of foiled stained glass before you start ‘for real’.
 By the end you will have a neat rounded edge and sides.

-Wipe the flux off with a damp towel, but don’t worry too much about making it perfectly clean if you’re going to add jump rings.
-If you’re leaving your solder for more than a few days you’ll have to clean it thoroughly and put it in an airtight bag to help prevent oxidation.
+Wipe the flux off with a damp towel.
+Don’t worry too much about making it perfectly clean if you’re going to add jump rings.
+If you’re leaving your solder for more than a few days clean it thoroughly and put it in an airtight bag as it helps prevent oxidation.

 This guy Karal is a genius.
 The whole how to do stained glass video is 13 minutes and I’d highly recommend watching it all.
 If you haven’t got time, go straight to 7mins 25 secs and the soldering edges sequence lasts one minute.